kingsleyh/haskell-exercises/LambdaCalculus.md

          zy
 ```

-Lambda x takes the z and retuns it along with y.
+Lambda x takes the z and returns it along with y.
 The x is substitued for the z everywhere in the body.

 #### Multiple arguments